All Episodes

 President Obama on Friday pointed to improving job numbers as proof that his policies are taking hold while contending that the new health care law is a moral response to a large number of uninsured Americans.

-So what sabotage?
+So, what sabotage?

-Fourteen months ago, the economy roaring out there.
+14 months ago, the economy roaring out there.

 Huge, big guns.

-Fourteen months later, sabotage.
+14 months later, sabotage.

 See, this is why they ultimately aren't going to get away with this.

-Jim and Alexander, Virginia.
+Jim in Alexandria, Virginia.

-Hi, welcome to the EIB network, sir.
+Hi, welcome to the EIB Network, sir.

 Welcome.